FAQs: Jack Kent Cooke Young Artist Award

 1a.
 What is the Jack Kent Cooke Young Artist Award?

-The Jack Kent Cooke Young Artist Award is a one-time, non-renewable, $10,000 scholarship given in conjunction with an appearance on From the Top.
+The Jack Kent Cooke Young Artist Award is a one-time, non-renewable, up to $10,000 scholarship given in conjunction with an appearance on From the Top.
 The award is given to talented pre-collegiate musicians with financial need to help offset the often prohibitively expensive costs of studying classical music at a high level.
 Each year, From the Top chooses approximately 20 exceptional pre-collegiate musicians ages 8-18 to receive the Award.

 1b.
 How many Young Artist Award recipients are selected?